Guild Chapel

 The Guild Chapel of the Holy Cross, Stratford-upon-Avon, Warwickshire is a chapel of 13th-century origins.
-Founded by the Guild of the Holy Cross before 1269, it passed into the control of the town corporation in 1553, when the Guild was suppressed by Edward VI.
-The chapel stands on Church Street, opposite the site of William Shakespeare's home, New Place, and has historic connections to Shakespeare's family.
-The chapel was gifted an extensive series of wall-paintings by Hugh Clopton, an earlier owner of New Place, and John Shakespeare, Shakespeare's father, undertook their defacement in the later 1500s.
-The paintings have recently been conserved.
+Founded by the Guild of the Holy Cross, it passed into the control of the town corporation in 1553, when the guild was suppressed by Edward VI.
+The chapel stands on Church Street, opposite the site of William Shakespeare's home, New Place.
+In his 1496 will, Hugh Clopton paid for a major expansion of the chapel.

-Clopton undertook a major expansion of the chapel before his death in 1496, constructing a new nave which was incomplete when he died.
 The chapel was restored in a thirty-year programme undertaken by Stephen Dykes Bower from 1954-1983 and is a Grade I listed building.
 Owned and maintained by the Stratford-upon-Avon Town Trust, the chapel is used for services by King Edward VI School.